TOK ENDGAME:

 ReVISITING our very first TOK class

 The very first TOK class presented on this website was Explore mystery objects by touch alone.
 The conceit was to jump right in and do TOK, before any introductions are made or ground rules established.
-The slogan that goes with it is “Ready, Fire...
+The slogan that captures the spirit of this is “Ready, Fire...
 Aim!”

-Early on in the Starting TOK activities students tackled Figs viewed from multiple perspectives.
+Also in the Starting TOK activities students tackled Figs viewed from multiple perspectives.
 This activity was conceived to introduce the TOK Exhibition and the TOK Essay.
-The choice of ways to think about the humble fig modeled extreme specificity in the selection of Objects as well as the power of seeing things from more than one perspective.
+Thinking about the humble fig in eight contrasting knowledge domains modeled the power of seeing things from more than one perspective.

 In the TOK Exhibition there is enormous latitude in the form and choice of Objects—but they must be non-generic, tangible, and pre-existing in the real world.